bluepearch/python-samples/finance/README.md

 ****************************************
-Your payments are: 181a month for 5 years
+Your payments are: 181 a month for 5 years
 Welcome to being in debt :(
 ****************************************
 ```